PhilippHeuer/angular-template/README.md

  |   ├──tsconfig.spec.json         * extension of the tsconfig for tests
  │   │
  │   ├──app/                       * WebApp: folder
- │   │   ├──app.component.spec.ts  * a simple test of components in app.component.ts
- │   │   ├──app.e2e.ts             * a simple end-to-end test for /
- │   │   └──app.component.ts       * a simple version of our App component components
- │   │
+ │   │   ├──app-module/            * the core app module that bootstraps the application │   │   ├──app-routing/           * the routing module that contains the routing configuration │   │   ├──app-core/              * the core module to provide singleton services and modules for the app module │   │   └──app-shared/            * the shared module with common dumb components │   │
  │   ├──assets/                    * static assets are served here │   │
- │   │
  │   └──environments/              * environment configrations
  │